1156054203/astair/README.md

 Usage: astair_mod_caller_v3.py [OPTIONS]

 Options:
-  -i, --input_file TEXT           BAM format file containing sequencing reads.
+  -i, --input_file TEXT           BAM format file containing
-                                  [required]
+                                  sequencing reads.  [required]
-  -f, --fasta_file TEXT           DNA sequence in fasta format used for
+  -f, --fasta_file TEXT           DNA sequence in fasta format used
-                                  aligning the sequencing reads and mpileup.
+                                  for aligning the sequencing reads
-                                  [required]
+                                  and mpileup.  [required]
-  -z, --zero_coverage             When set to True, outputs positions not
+  -z, --zero_coverage             When set to True, outputs
-                                  covered in the bam file.
-Uncovering zero coverage positions takes longer time than
+                                  positions not covered in the bam
+                                  file.
+Uncovering zero coverage
+                                  positions takes longer time than
                                   using the default option.
   -co, --context [all|CpG|CHG|CHH]
-                                  Explains which cytosine sequence contexts
+                                  Explains which cytosine sequence
-                                  are to be expected in the output file.
+                                  contexts are to be expected in the output file.
+Default behaviour is
-                                  Default behaviour is all, which includes
+                                  all, which includes CpG, CHG, CHH
-                                  CpG, CHG, CHH contexts and their sub- contexts for downstream filtering and
+                                  contexts and their sub-contexts
+                                  for downstream filtering and
                                   analysis.
   -uc, --user_defined_context TEXT
-                                  At least two-letter contexts other than CG, CHH and CHG to be evaluated, will return the genomic coordinates for the first cytosine
+                                  At least two-letter contexts other
+                                  than CG, CHH and CHG to be
+                                  evaluated, will return the genomic
+                                  coordinates for the first cytosine
                                   in the string.
+  -m, --method [CtoT|mCtoT]       Specify sequencing method,
+                                  possible options are CtoT
+                                  (unmodified cytosines are
+                                  converted to thymines, bisulfite
+                                  sequencing-like) and mCtoT
+                                  (modified cytosines are converted
+                                  to thymines, TAPS-like).
+  -sc, --skip_clip_overlap BOOLEAN
-  -sc, --skip_clip_overlap        Skipping the random removal of overlapping
+                                  Skipping the random removal of
+                                  overlapping bases between paired-
-                                  bases between paired-end reads.
-Not
+                                  end reads.
+Not recommended for
-                                  recommended for paired-end libraries, unless
+                                  paired-end libraries, unless the
-                                  the overlaps are removed prior to calling.
+                                  overlaps are removed prior to
+                                  calling.
+(Default False)
   -bq, --minimum_base_quality INTEGER
                                   Set the minimum base quality for a read base to be used in the pileup (Default 20).
+  -mq, --minimum_mapping_quality INTEGER
+                                  Set the minimum mapping quality
+                                  for a read to be used in the
+                                  pileup (Default 0).
+  -amq, --adjust_capq_threshold INTEGER
+                                  Used to adjust the mapping quality
+                                  with default 0 for no adjustment
+                                  and a recommended value for
+                                  adjustment 50.
+(Default 0).
+  -mm, --mark_matches BOOLEAN     Output bases matching the
+                                  reference per strand (Default
+                                  True).
+  -me, --mark_ends BOOLEAN        Marks head and tail bases in the
+                                  read (Default True).
+  -ai, --add_indels BOOLEAN       Adds inserted bases and Ns for
+                                  base skipped from the reference
+                                  (Default True).
+  -rbq, --redo_baq BOOLEAN        Re-calculates per-Base Alignment
+                                  Qualities ignoring existing base
+                                  qualities (Default False).
+  -cbq, --compute_baq BOOLEAN     Performs re-alignment computing of
+                                  per-Base Alignment Qualities
+                                  (Default True).
+  -io, --ignore_orphans BOOLEAN   Ignore reads not in proper pairs
+                                  (Default True).
+  -md, --max_depth INTEGER        Set the maximum read depth for the
+                                  pileup, maximum value 8000
+                                  (Default 250).
-  -chr, --per_chromosome TEXT     When used, it calculates the modification
+  -chr, --per_chromosome TEXT     When used, it calculates the
-                                  rates only per the chromosome given.
+                                  modification rates only per the
-                                  (Default None
+                                  chromosome given.
+(Default None -t, --N_threads INTEGER         The number of threads to spawn (the default value is 10).
+                                  [required]
-  -d, --directory TEXT            Output directory to save files.  [required] --help                          Show this message and exit.
+  -d, --directory TEXT            Output directory to save files.
+                                  [required]
+  --help                          Show this message and exit.
 ```